-A landlord cannot handle their tenant’s security deposit any way they’d like.
+A landlord cannot handle their renter’s security deposit any way they’d like.
 There are rules that you must abide by as a landlord.
 The following are answers to commonly asked questions regarding the Virginia security deposit law.

 What is the Maximum Amount a can Landlord Charge a Tenant in Virginia as a Security Deposit?

-Virginia caps how much a landlord can charge as a security deposit.
+Virginia caps how much a landlord can charge as a maximum security deposit.
 The maximum a landlord can charge their tenant shouldn’t exceed the equivalent of 2 months’ rent.
 Therefore, if a landlord charges a monthly rent of $1,000, then the most they can charge as a security deposit is $2,000.